goravel/docs/ORM/relationships.md

 }
 ```

-This loop will execute one query to retrieve all of the books within the database table, then another query for each book in order to retrieve the book's author.
-So, if we have 25 books, the code above would run 26 queries: one for the original book, and 25 additional queries to retrieve the author of each book.
+To retrieve all the books in the database table along with their authors, the loop code executes a query for each book.
+This means that for a collection of 25 books, the loop would run 26 queries - one for the collection of books and 25 more to get the author of each book.

-Thankfully, we can use eager loading to reduce this operation to just two queries.
-When building a query, you may specify which relationships should be eager loaded using the `With` method:
+However, we can simplify this process using eager loading.
+By using the `With` method, we can specify which relationships need to be eagerly loaded and reduce the number of queries to just two.

 ```go
 var books models.Book